 2020 is here and motivation is at its peak!
 It can be easy to jump headfirst into New Year’s resolutions, only to run out of puff after a few weeks.
 If you want long term change, set realistic goals using our top tips to help you achieve them…

 1. Forget Detoxes

-From colon cleanses to juice fasts (*face palm 🤦♀️), detoxes are believed to be the best way to rid your body of toxins, lose weight and kick start a healthier lifestyle.
+From colon cleanses to juice fasts (*facepalm 🤦♀️), detoxes are believed to be the best way to rid your body of toxins, lose weight and kick start a healthier lifestyle.
 The truth is though, there is no evidence to support such practices.
-Our body is well equipped with 2 kidneys and a liver to filter our blood and eradicate toxins.
+Our body is well equipped with two kidneys and a liver to filter our blood and eradicate toxins.
 By simply eating a healthy, balanced diet and ensuring healthy habits each day, we help our body to maintain a balance in the long-term, without the need to “detox”…..whatever the heck that means.
 Read our Dismissing the Detox blog to learn the five tips we use instead to get back on track at Dietitian Approved.

 2. Choose SMART goals

 SMART stands for Specific, Measurable, Achievable, Realistic and Timely.
 By making your goals these factors, you’ll have a greater chance of keeping them throughout the year.
 Write them down and hold yourself accountable to them!
 Tell your accountabilabuddy (yes that’s a word) what your goals are so they can help keep you on track too.